sudoxue/kasten-argocd-openshift/README.md

 Applications in Argo CD can be managed either by using the Arco CD UI or by using the argocd cli.

-To install the argocd cli using the instructions from [here](https://argo-cd.readthedocs.io/en/stable/cli_installation/).
+To install the argocd cli use the instructions from [here](https://argo-cd.readthedocs.io/en/stable/cli_installation/).

 To access the Argo CD UI, click the cube icon on the top right corner in openshift console and click `Cluster Argo CD`.
 The default user to login is `admin`.
 Password can be retrieved from the secret `openshift-gitops-cluster` using the following oc command.